viktor-lut/automation/README.md

 ````
 In which directory should screenshots gets saved if a command fails? (./errorShots/)
 ````
-Type `https://artsenius.github.io/Bug-Tracker/` and click 'Enter' for the following:
+Type `https://artsenius.github.io/Bug-Tracker/` and click `Enter` for the following:
 ````
 What is the base url?
 https://artsenius.github.io/Bug-Tracker/